Importance of education in women's health

 The University of Minnesota is an exciting place to complete your undergraduate education in women’s health.
 As a National Center of Excellence in Women’s Health, the University is a leader in providing innovative, comprehensive, and multidisciplinary health care for women.

 It is in this environment that you will acquire skills in providing primary health care to women by enrolling in Clerkship 7500 or taking an elective course.
-Although may not ultimately enter the field of obstetrics and gynecology, you will continue to use the lessons of the clerkship rotation throughout your medical career.
+Although you may not ultimately enter the field of obstetrics and gynecology, you will continue to use the lessons of the clerkship rotation throughout your medical career.
 Whatever area of medicine you choose to practice, it is likely that half of your patients will be female.
-It is important that you understand their special health care needs.
+It is important that you understand their health care needs.

 Goals and Objectives

 The department's Curriculum Committee has chosen to use the educational objectives developed by the Association of Professors of Gynecology and Obstetrics.
 Upon completion of this rotation, all students will be expected to demonstrate that they have achieved these objectives.